wonderful1/PALM-Seq-cfRNA/README.md

 Install :
 	Simply download it and unzip it
-	Go to the Bin,and use the perl script
+	Go to the Bin,and runing the perl scripts

 ## Description